Pakistan at the 2021 Islamic Solidarity Games

-Pakistan will participate in the 2021 Islamic Solidarity Games to be held in Konya, Turkey from 9 to 18 August 2022, the Games were rescheduled from 20 to 29 August 2021 however the event was postponed to be held from 10 to 19 September 2021 in July 2020 by the ISSF because the original dates were coinciding with the 2020 Summer Olympics, which were postponed due to the COVID-19 pandemic.
+Pakistan participated in the 2021 Islamic Solidarity Games held in Konya, Turkey from 9 to 18 August 2022.

+The games had been rescheduled several times.
 In May 2021, the ISSF postponed the event to August 2022 citing the COVID-19 pandemic situation in the participating countries.

 Athletes and Officials

 A total of 114 athletes and officials were sent to participate in these Games.
 Archery, athletics, fencing, gymnastics, judo, shooting, swimming, table tennis, taekwondo, volleyball, weightlifting and wrestling are some of the sports being competed in.
 Ahmad Hanif Orakzai was the Chef de Mission for the Pakistani team in Konya.